 You can purchase an impression kit online, take your impressions at home, and then complete your aligner treatment without ever going to see a dentist in person.
 However, if you aren't comfortable taking your impressions at home, you can visit a Candid Studio where a trained representative will take 3D scans of your teeth for you.
 Many people find this type of treatment more convenient than conventional methods since they don't have to worry about missing work or school.

 Something unique that Candid offers is an AI remote monitoring system, where you use a scanner that attaches to your phone to send 3D images to your Candid orthodontist.
 This helps your orthodontist better monitor your treatment and can even cut down on treatment times.
 Candid costs $2,400 and has an average treatment time of six months.
 It's intended to straighten mild to medium cases of malocclusion.

-ALIGNERCO is similar to Candid in that you can complete treatment from the comfort of your home.
-Unlike Candid, there are no physical locations where you can go if you need help.
+ALIGNERCO aligners are similar to Candid in that you can complete treatment from the comfort of your home.
+They recently opened a SmileStudio in New York where patients can go for in-person consultation and help taking their impressions.
+Chances are that more SmileStudios will pop up in larger cities around the country.
 This treatment also averages six months, and they are the least expensive option at just $1,345.
-ALIGNERCO also offers a nighttime aligner option where you wear your aligners for 10 hours at night, and you don't have to wear them during the day.
+ALIGNERCO also offers a nighttime clear aligners option where you wear your aligners for 10 hours at night, and you don't have to wear them during the day.
 This treatment costs a bit more ($1,345) and treatment time may be extended.

 Since there are so many great options out there, we have an easy way to compare them all and decide which one is best for you.
 Simply fill in a few details below to check your eligibility and access some exclusive aligner offers!